thinkshout/thinkshout/_expertise/digital-strategy.md

 Sometimes, you just need to get an email out the door because you realized #GivingTuesday is in a week (we’ve all been there).
 But it’s impossible to improve and refine your strategy if you’re always reacting to what’s next rather than planning for it.

-Successful marketing plans don’t happen by accident - it takes planning and focused effort.
-It can be both difficult and frustrating to make improvements when there’s barely time to focus on the next outbound message.
-ThinkShout can assist with a communications audit that examines current processes and identify easy wins and strategies to help elevate your messaging to get the results you desire.
+Successful marketing plans don’t just happen - they take planning and focused effort.
+It can be difficult and frustrating to make improvements when there’s barely time to focus on the next outbound message.
+ThinkShout can assist with a communications audit that examines current processes to identify easy wins and strategies to help elevate your messaging to get the results you desire.

 <a name="mktgstrat"></a>

 #### Digital Marketing and Acquisition

-Whether it’s building general brand awareness, a seasonal promotion, a local Day of Giving, or a major capital campaign — you need to do more than toss up a Facebook post and swap out the hero image on your home page.
+Whether it’s building brand awareness, a seasonal promotion, a local Day of Giving, or a major capital campaign — you need to do more than toss up a Facebook post and swap out the hero image on your home page.
 Successful campaigns amplify your cause, attracting new supporters and re-engaging current ones.

 We work with organizations at the local and national scale to set multi-channel strategies with a low-barrier of entry to users, ensuring that the benefits of connecting to your cause are evident.